exo | Public consultation: Laurentides-Terrebonne-Ouest bus

 The assessments planned as part of the network reconfiguration project will allow us to determine mobility needs for the city of Saint-Jérôme.

-The launch of the new bus service will coincide with the launch of the Deux-Montagnes branch of the Réseau express métropolitain (REM), scheduled for the fall of 2024.
+The launch of the new bus service will coincide with the launch of the Deux-Montagnes branch of the Réseau express métropolitain (REM).

 We’ll be looking at the possibility of introducing services in certain targeted industrial zones.